riyasachdeva04/dankey/README.md

 # dankey

+ ⚠️ Disclaimer: There is no guarentee that the memes are funny.

 ## Inspiration

 Our inspiration for Dankey came from the desire to inject humor and creativity into everyday conversations.
 We recognized the power of memes to convey messages in a lighthearted and engaging manner.